-1. Introduction
+1 Introduction

-The retail industry, in general, and the grocery sector in particular, have seen the popularity of e-commerce rise both for curbside pickup and home delivery (Mayumi Brewster 2022).
-During the stay-at-home orders associated with the COVID-19 pandemic, about 40% of Americans (or approximately 39.5 million households) in 2020 tried an online grocery service, resulting in a year-
+The retail industry, in general, and the grocery sector in particular, have seen the popularity of e-commerce rise both for curbside pickup and home delivery (Mayumi Brewster, 2022).
+During the COVID-19 stay-at-home orders, about 40% of Americans (or approximately

-Store fulfillment, in which the same inventory on store shelves is used for both online and in-store customers, is a popular way that retailers are meeting the growing demand for online grocery services (Eriksson et al. 2022).
-While there are advantages to using store fulfillment methods, including pooling demand from both online and in-store channels, being in closer proximity to customers, and utilizing a retailer's existing facilities and supply chain infrastructure, the industry is currently facing significant challenges (Brittain Ladd 2023).
-A store on average achieves a profit margin of \$4.40 on a typical \$100 basket of groceries when the in-store customer does their own shopping and these margins become negative when the store is responsible for picking the items (McKinsey 2022).
-Thus, even without last mile delivery responsibilities, and even after charging a service fee of \$4-7, many stores incur negative margins for their curbside pickup services (Repko 2020).
-Another issue is the current and projected labor shortages (Stephanie Ferguson 2023, Roy Maurer 2023), as well as rising labor costs (U.S. Bureau of Labor Statistics 2023).
-As a result, more companies are deploying automated resources to meet demand requirements (Begley et al. 2019).
-However, in terms of pick rates, reliability, and product range, robotic piece-level extraction still lags behind human benchmarks (Christensen et al. 2021, Yu et al. 2020, Correll et al. 2016).
-Instead, a specific type of collaborative robots (cobots) that work side by side with humans (Franklin et al. 2020), known as autonomous mobile robots (AMRs) has become a promising option for order fulfillment tasks in distribution centers.
-As shown in Figure 1(b), these cobots can autonomously move around a facility and wait at a pick location, where human employees then extract requested items from shelves and put them in the cobot's order totes (Locus Robotics 2023).
+39.5 million households) in 2020 tried an online grocery service, resulting in a year-overyear increase of 193% (Brick Meets Clicks, 2020).
+Online grocery service demand is at higher than the pre-pandemic levels (Shen et al., 2022) and is expected to continue growing in the coming years (Aull et al., 2022).
+Yet, the industry is currently facing significant challenges.
+A store on average achieves a profit margin of \$4.40 on a typical \$100 basket of groceries when the in-store customer does their own shopping and these margins become negative when the store is responsible for picking the items (Aull et al., 2022).
+Thus, even without last mile delivery responsibilities, and even after charging a service fee of \$4-7, many stores incur negative margins for their curbside pickup services (Repko, 2020).
+Due to the current and projected labor shortages and rising labor costs, more companies are deploying automated resources (Begley et al., 2019).
+However, in terms of pick rates, reliability, product range, flexibility, and customization, robotic piece-level extraction still lags behind human performance (Pasparakis et al., 2023).
+Instead, a specific type of collaborative robots (cobots) that work side by side with humans known as autonomous mobile robots (AMRs) is commonly deployed for order fulfillment tasks in distribution centers.
+As shown in Figure 1(b), these AMRs autonomously move around a facility and wait at a pick location, where humans extract requested items from shelves and put them in the AMR's order totes.

 In this work, we consider the potential to deploy AMRs in a retail store for store fulfillment.
-In the proposed store fulfillment policy, participating in-store shoppers assist the cobots by picking items off store shelves and placing them in a cobot's tote.
-Specifically, a set of cobots would travel the shopping aisles, stopping and waiting in front of store shelves, each displaying on its monitor a request to pick specific item(s).
-When a participating in-store customer travels near the cobot, that person can pick the requested items from store shelves, scan them on the cobot's scanner, and drop them in the designated tote on the cobot.
-Immediately, the cobot's monitor will show a QR code that a customer can scan to get compensated via store credit.
-To meet online order deadlines, stores would also employ dedicated pickers to also be conducting order picking tasks in the retail store.
-These dedicated pickers would have their own order picking carts and do not need to interface with the cobots nor the in-store customers.
+Store fulfillment, in which the same inventory on store shelves is used for both online and in-store customers, is commonly deployed by retailers (Eriksson et al., 2022) as it allows pooling demand from both online and in-store channels, being in closer proximity to customers, and utilizing a retailer's existing facilities and supply chain infrastructure.
+In the proposed store fulfillment policy, a set of AMRs would travel the shopping aisles, stopping and waiting in front of store shelves, each displaying on its monitor a request to pick specific item(s).
+If an in-store customer wants to help, they can pick the requested items from store shelves, scan them on the AMR's scanner, and drop them in the AMR's designated tote.
+Immediately, the AMR's monitor will show a QR code that a customer can scan to get compensated via store credit.
+To meet online order deadlines, stores would continue to employ dedicated pickers (as they currently are doing now) for order picking tasks in the retail store.
+These dedicated pickers would have their own order picking carts and do not need to interface with the AMRs nor the in-store customers.